quicaxd/Exela-V2.0/README.md

 ## Warning ⚠️

-- This project was developed for educational purposes only.
-- I am not responsible for any illegal use
-- do not try to compile and execute on non windows operating system
+- This software was developed for personal training and sandbox testing.
+The developer of the software is not responsible in any way for its misuse.By downloading or using this program, you acknowledge that you are solely responsible for any consequences that may result from the use of this program.
 - just compile and execute on windows operating system

 ## Note's 📢